camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 </table>

-Since the payload is represented as JSON document the mappings are expressed as [JSON Path expressions](http://goessner.net/articles/JsonPath/).
+Since the payload is represented as a JSON document, the mappings are expressed as [JSON Path expressions](http://goessner.net/articles/JsonPath/).
-A mapping consist of a `source` and `target`.
-The `source` matches a JSON property in the source JSON document and the `target` defines the path in the target JSON document, on which the value of the matching source should be written to.
-In the following section we dscribe shortly the json path expressions.
+A mapping consists of a `source` and a `target`.
+The `source` matches a JSON property in the source JSON document and the `target` defines the path in the target JSON document onto which the value of the matching source should be written.
+In the following section we briefly describe the JSON path expressions.

 #### JSON Path expression

 JSON Path expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
-JSON Path defines `$` as root, see the [JSON path documentation](http://goessner.net/articles/JsonPath/) for more information.
+JSON Path defines `$` as root.
+See the [JSON path documentation](http://goessner.net/articles/JsonPath/) for more information.

-The payload will be on root level always a JSON Object.
+On the root level, the payload will always be a JSON Object.
 JSON Path expressions can use the dot or bracket notation.
-For example `$.prop` or `$['prop']` will match in the following JSON document and return the value `123`.
+For example, `$.prop` or `$['prop']` will match in the following JSON document and return the value `123`.

 ```json
 {